kevinegstorf/react-firebase-blog/blog.md

   - Changing directories
   - Running script commands
   - That sort of stuff
-- Some Basic React and JS/TS knowledge
+- Some Basic React and JS/TS knowledge is welcome but we will cover some of the basics and give some explainations so little knowledge is fine to. just as long as you know what a frontend framework is and have some javascript knowledge you will be fine.
   - We will be using TypeScript but not explain the typing so some knowledge is helpfull.
 - Also some basic knowledge of Git will come in handy because some concepts will be mentioned but not explained.